mynl/aggregate/doc/1_Getting_Started.rst

 ``aggregate`` Hello World
 ==========================

-The only object you need to import to get started is ``build``.
+The only object you need to import to get started is ``build``. ``qd`` (quick display) is a nice-to-have utility function that handles printing with sensible defaults.

 .. ipython:: python
     :okwarning:

-   from aggregate import build
+   from aggregate import build, qd

    build